 - Use an equal opportunity clause.
 Specific language must be used for the equal opportunity clause that is part of a subcontract.
 This language will let employers know their responsibilities.

 - Participate in OFCCP compliance reviews.
-The OFCCP must be allowed to review documents that are relevant to a compliance check or more focused review.
+The OFCCP must be allowed to review documents that are relevant to a compliance check or a more focused review.

 - Apply the American with Disabilities Amendments Act (ADAAA).
 The passing of the ADAAA is reflected in the new rules.
 The definition of “disability” is revised and other provisions have been changed as a result.